 Brad Morse, from Manchester High School West, shares his thoughts on the benefits of the SNHU in the High School dual enrollment program.

-SNHU in the High School dual enrollment program creates collaborative partnerships with high schools to enhance academic opportunities and college accessibility for high school students.
+SNHU in the High School's dual enrollment program creates collaborative partnerships with high schools to enhance academic opportunities and college accessibility for high school students.
 Students begin the process of earning early college credits concurrently with high school classes.

 SNHU in the High School teachers have the opportunity to challenge students by providing an experience that allows them to earn college credits while still in high school.
 By participating in the SNHU in the High School program, teachers take an active role in fostering the commitment to excellence in education while enjoying the challenge and professional growth opportunities.
 Interaction between the high school teachers and sponsoring university fosters strong local networks among secondary and post-secondary educators.
 Teachers interested in participating in the dual enrollment program must meet minimum SNHU adjunct criteria (see below) and complete the following approval process:

-Upon receipt of all of the above documents, an SNHU faculty member/department chair will conduct a review of the course syllabus to verify the fidelity of the high school course to the SNHU course with respect to the breadth and depth of content, pedagogy and assessment methods and the alignment of SNHU course requirements, including goals and learner outcomes.
+Upon receipt of all of the above documents, an SNHU faculty member/department chair will conduct a review of the course syllabus to verify the fidelity of the high school course to the SNHU course with respect to the breadth and depth of the course content, pedagogy and assessment methods and the alignment of SNHU course requirements, including goals and learner outcomes.

 Currently approved teachers in the program are qualified to teach SNHU courses in their high schools and are considered SNHU adjunct faculty members and a part of the university community.